CephalofairGames/gloomhaven2e-faq/index.md

 ![divider-narrow](/assets/images/divider2.png)

 ### <a name="page_71" class="page-number">7.1</a> Specific Scenario Questions

+**Scenario 19** The monster counts in the second room are correct, and are not an error.

 **Scenario 26 Errata** Monsters on tiles 2-D and 10-B should not be set up at the start of the scenario, with the exception of the City Archers located adjacent to the wall section overlays.